 From the 2019-20 academic session, SAAS will also provide the following funding package to eligible students undertaking a Research Masters course at SCQF level 11.

 SAAS will not fund your studies if you are studying in Scotland for one year as part of your course at your home institution, to which you will transfer credits, return to and graduate from.

 SAAS operate an online application process and their website has a lot of really useful information about your entitlement and how you apply for it.
 Applications open in April and we recommend applying early to ensure your funding is ready for you starting your course.

 You may be eligible to apply for a tuition fee loan of up to £5,500.

-The University will normally charge £5,500 for a postgraduate course, which includes the fee for the Masters element.
+The tuition fee loan is worth up to £5,500.
 This will be paid directly to the University but you are responsible for applying.
-Should your course fee be higher than this, you will remain responsible for meeting the additional costs.
+Should your course fee be lower than this, you should apply to SAAS for a lower amount.
+Should it be higher than this, you will remain responsible for meeting the additional costs.

 Postgraduate Bursaries are available for nominated and eligible students studying the MSc Social Work at UWS.
 This is administered through the Scottish Social Services Council (SSSC) and is usually only available to students who were born in Scotland, have lived most of their life here, and have a current address here.

 There are a few exceptions to this which are detailed in the SSSC Guidance Notes document below.
 This can include EU nationals who may be ordinarily resident in Scotland and have lived in the UK for last three years.
 If you are unsure about your eligibility, please contact the SSSC.

 If you are eligible to apply, funding is limited and subject to a quota.
 Students must be nominated by the University, who will have a set number of funded places.
 Nominations are at our discretion.